microsoft/mu_feature_mm_supv/SeaPkg/Tools/GenSeaArtifacts/gen_aux/readme.md

 - `array.sentinel`: Apply content rule to only the final rule such that its content must be all zeros.
 - `validation.type`: The type of validation to perform on this symbol.
 Different values may also require additional configuration settings in the `[[rule]]`.
+- `reviewed-by`: A list of reviewers using git sign-off format of `First Last <email>`.
+This value is passed through to the final report.

 #### Validation Type: None